 It’s a little after 5pm when we left the spa and made our way to our room, the room that we had so far spent all of 10 minutes in.
 Although our spa treatment was free, when booking, I decided to stay overnight and paid for the dinner-bed-breakfast package.
 It was a little before 6pm and as I was ready, I had a choice to make, either wait at least an hour for Mummy to get ready or go to the bar…clunk…that’s the sound of the bedroom door closing behind me, bar it is!

-You may recall I mentioned we met 4 lovely ‘hen’ ladies in the relaxation room, well, they were sat having an evening meal in the Blackwater Grill & Bar area, I asked the waiter to take their drinks order and sent them a drink over to say congratulations, then I sat quietly, vino in hand, and waited for Mummy, who eventually arrived around 6.30pm, less than an hour after I left the room, must be a new ‘Mummy Getting Ready Record’.
+You may recall I mentioned we met 4 lovely ‘hen’ ladies in the relaxation room, well, they were sat having an evening meal in the Blackwater Grill & Bar area, I asked the waiter to take their drinks order and sent them a drink over to say congratulations, then I sat quietly, vino in hand, and waited for Lynne, who eventually arrived around 6.30pm, less than an hour after I left the room, must be a new ‘Lynne Getting Ready Record’.

 Our 1 night escape includes a 4 course dinner in the newly refurbished Carleton Restaurant, As we enter we are greeted by Jean-Lucca, our Italian waiter for the evening.
-Mummy chats freely (in English, languages are not Mummy’s forte) and receives a few tips for our future Italian holidays.
+Lynne chats freely (in English, languages are not Lynne’s forte) and receives a few tips for our future Italian holidays.
 It’s Sunday evening and we are the only diners in the restaurant.
 The menu is extensive and has something for every person and every palate.

-When it comes to food Mummy is quite predictable, and as usual, for her main course (portata principale) she opts for the steak; a Pan Seared 10oz Dry Aged Sirloin with Roast Carrots, Tomato and Onions and encourages me to ‘have something different’ for the Blog, no problem for me, I am happy to try most delicacies.
+When it comes to food Lynne is quite predictable, and as usual, for her main course (portata principale) she opts for the steak; a Pan Seared 10oz Dry Aged Sirloin with Roast Carrots, Tomato and Onions and encourages me to ‘have something different’ for the Blog, no problem for me, I am happy to try most delicacies.
 Roast Loin of Venison served with Kale celeriac Puree and Jus it is for me then.